Proto:Yuu Yuu Hakusho: Makyou Toitsusen

 - 97-9F - (blank)

-Younger Toguro is completely missing from the prototype screen.
-The game crashes at the beginning of the match if you try force-selecting him, and he has no graphical data left in the ROM, so he likely wasn't finished yet.
+Younger Toguro is completely missing from this screen.
+The game crashes at the beginning of the match if you try forcing him to be selected, and he has no graphical data left in the ROM, so he likely wasn't finished yet.

 The characters were spaced farther apart in the final version, presumably to make them easier to select.
 Jin was also flipped the opposite direction.

 Kurama's sprite set was almost entirely retouched for the final release.

 The player can choose which palette a character uses by selecting the character with either A, B, or C. A (also Start) selects the default palette, while B and C select the alternate palettes.

 For his default palette, the red used in Kurama's hair, shoes, and belt was made a darker shade.
 The deep purple outlining his pants and sleeves was also darkened to a bluer shade.